Reconfigurable routing in data center networks: Results

-\begin{proof} Note that RRP as in the statement of the theorem is in {\bf NP} on account of the numerical restrictions imposed.
+\begin{proof} Note that \textsc{2-switched RRP} as in the statement of the theorem is in NP as it can be straightforwardly reduced to an equivalent instance of the more general \textsc{RRP}, which is known to be in NP.
 We now build a polynomial-time reduction from the problem \textsc{3-Min-Bisection} to our restricted version of RRP where the problem \textsc{3-Min-Bisection} is defined as follows: \begin{itemize} \item instance of size $n$: a $3$-regular graph $G=(V,E)$ on $n$ nodes and an integer $k\leq n^2$ \item yes-instance: there exists a partition of $V$ into two disjoint subsets $A$ and $B$, each of size $\frac{n}{2}$, so that the set of edges incident with both a node in $A$ and a node in $B$ has size at most $k$; that is, $G$ has \emph{bisection width} at most $k$. \end{itemize} Note that any $3$-regular graph necessarily has an even number of nodes.
-The problem \textsc{3-Min-Bisection} was proven to be {\bf NP}-complete in \cite{BK02} where it was also shown that approximating \textsc{3-Min-Bisection} to within a constant factor approximation ratio entails the existence of a constant factor approximation algorithm for the more general and widely-studied problem \textsc{Min-Bisection}, which is defined as above but where $G$ can be arbitrary and where $A$ and $B$ have sizes differing by at most one.
-Given an arbitrary instance $(G=(V,E),k)$ of size $n$ of \textsc{3-Min-Bisection}, we now build an instance $(H(S), D, \mu, \kappa)$ of RRP.
+The problem \textsc{3-Min-Bisection} was proven to be NP-complete in \cite{BK02} where it was also shown that approximating \textsc{3-Min-Bisection} to within a constant factor approximation ratio entails the existence of a constant factor approximation algorithm for the more general and widely-studied problem \textsc{Min-Bisection}, which is defined as above but where $G$ can be arbitrary and where $A$ and $B$ have sizes differing by at most one.
+Given an arbitrary instance $(G=(V,E),k)$ of size $n$ of \textsc{3-Min-Bisection}, we now build an instance $(H, \mu, D, \kappa)$ of \textsc{2-switched RRP}.
 Moreover, we may assume that $k\leq \frac{n}{3}+46$ as it was proven in \cite{CE88} that every 3-regular graph has bisection width at most $\frac{n}{3}+46$.

 First, we define a weighted digraph $D^\prime = (V^\prime, E^\prime)$ which will encode a description of our workload matrix $D$ via: there is a directed edge $(u,v)$ with weight $w$ if, and only if, there is a node-to-node workload of $w$ from $u$ to $v$.
 Let $\bar{n}$ be the size of the network $H_i$ where $i$ is the smallest integer such that $n+6n^2+2 \leq |H_i|$ and set $H=H_i$.